 Cutout Post Cards (Newspaper Cards)

 Cutout post cards were a type of postcard published by newspapers and distributed in sheet form as free supplements to their papers.
 These cards needed to be cut apart for mailing, which often gave them irregular edges.
 They were printed on paper rather than heavier card stock, which led many of them to be saved more often than mailed.
-Cutouts were first issued in 1903 during the Hearst-Pulitzer newspaper wars to help increase circulation.
+Cutouts were first issued in 1903 during the Hearst-Pulitzer newspaper wars to help increase circulation in a highly competitive market.
 Many other newspapers eventually copied the idea.
 These types of cards were rarely seen beyond 1907.

-Cyko paper is a blue light sensitive, silver chloride photo paper. introduced by the Columbia Photo Paper Company in 1887.
+Cyko paper is a blue light sensitive, silver chloride photo paper that was introduced by the Columbia Photo Paper Company in 1887.
 While it seems to have been issued in a postcard format in 1904 their logo appears on private mailing cards that were only in use until 1901.
-In 1907 this firm became the Ansco Company and produced this paper until the company merged with Agfa Products of IG Farben in 1928.
+In 1907 this firm became the Ansco Company and produced this paper with a Cyco stamp box label until the company merged with Agfa Products of IG Farben in 1928.
 Cyko paper had poor light sensitivity and was used for contact printing.

 A press that uses a hard metal cylinder to provide pressure to transfer an image from a printing plate onto a sheet of paper is known as a cylinder press.
 These presses came in many different manifestations of types and sizes to accomplish a wide variety of tasks.
-The most common model had a flat bed on top of which the printing substrate lay, which would move back and forth under the cylinder.
+The most common model had a flat bed, which the printing substrate was laid upon.
+The bed with the substrate would then move back and forth under the cylinder to print an image.
 Most of these presses were steam powered throughout the 19th century.
-They evolved into the rotary press where the plate migrated from the press bed and onto the cylinder itself.
+They evolved into the rotary press where the printing substrate migrated from the press bed and onto the cylinder itself.
+While rotary printing was faster, finding ways to adapt some techniques to a cylinder proved harder than others so the two types of presses served side by side for many years.